jalalmansoori19/Assembly-Language-Programs/README.md

 # Assembly-Language-Programs
-This is about lab semester work in computer organization and assembly language course
+This is about my lab semester work in computer organization and assembly language course